-Fairfield Lake has been listed for sale by Vistra, a Fortune 500 electricity and power generation company based in Irving, Texas.
-The 2,400-acre body of water is the standout feature of the 5,025-acre listing, which is being marketed for $110.55 million by Cash McWhorter of Hortenstine Ranch Company.
+Fairfield Lake has been listed for sale for $110.55 million by Vistra, a Fortune 500 electricity and power generation company based in Irving, Texas.
+The 2,400-acre body of water is the standout feature of the 5,025-acre property.
+Cash McWhorter of Hortenstine Ranch Company has the listing.

 “The most overused phrase in real estate is ‘once-in-a-lifetime,’ but that’s the only way to describe this property,” says McWhorter, an East Texas native who specializes in waterfowl properties.